 - If growing in a cool climate, mulch heavily around the tree when the temperature goes down below 35 F in winter to insulate roots from cold.

-- Do regular pruning to retain tree’s height below 20 feet.
+- Do regular pruning to retain the tree’s height below 20 feet.
 When it grows above 12 feet tall, reduce its main trunk to 8 feet to encourage the growth of dense branches.

 - Jackfruit tree establishes after 3-4 years.
 During this period if it produces flowers pinch them off to promote growth.

 - Once a month remove weeds around it to clear out the growing area as weeds drain the essential nutrients from the healthy soil.

 - Mulch it in summer to save moisture and prevent weeds from growing.

 - Do you know that jackfruit is also used as a vegetable?
 It is a meat substitute for vegetarians.
-It is also called as vegetarian’s meat in Asia because of its texture, which is like pork or chicken.
+It is also called vegetarian meat in Asia because of its texture, which is like pork or chicken.

 - Ripe fruits are sweet, aromatic, and fibrous, which can be eaten alone or used in making syrups, pastries, cakes, and ice creams.

-Within three to six years after planting, jack tree starts to flower, and in two-three months after blossoming, young and unripe green skinned fruits are ready to be picked as a vegetable.
+Within three to six years after planting, the jack tree starts to flower, and in two-three months after blossoming, young and unripe green skinned fruits are ready to be picked as a vegetable.

 Mature fruits are ready to harvest after four-five months of flowering when they exude sweet aroma, and their skin turns from green to yellowish tinge.
 In native conditions, it bears fruits year-round but peak harvest season is summer.